22 Best Drought-Tolerant Plants for Texas

 • Water needs: Low

-• Potential Problems: All parts of the Texas mountain laurel are toxic if ingested, so use cautiously around small children and pets.
+• Potential problems: All parts of the Texas mountain laurel are toxic if ingested, so use cautiously around small children and pets.

 • Note: Plant a few together for a privacy screen, or use one as a focal point in your front yard landscaping.

-6. Eve’s Necklace (Sophora affinis)
+6. Eve’s Necklace (Styphnolobium affine)

 closeup of a Eves Necklace plant